-The Board of evacuation of County Commissioners has issued an order directing the immediate Local emergene issued in respo cy management authorities have begun the evacuation of this area.
-This evacuation order was nse to the reported release of hazardous materials by Persons living in the affected area should follow the instructions given below: 1.
+County Commissioners has issued an order directing the immediate cy management authorities have begun the evacuation of this area.
+This evacuation order was inse to the reported release of hazardous materials by Persons living in the affected area should follow the instructions given below: 1.
 Take the following items with you: a.
 Two (2) blankets per person, or a sleeping bag. b.
 Change of clothing. c.
 Important papers (checkbook, etc.) d.
 Medicine, particularly special medication. e.
 Toilet articles.
 2. Lock your home.
 Turn off electricity, gas and water.
 3. Go to Follow the evacuation route nearest you.
 Do not move against traffic.
 4. Time is important, but move safely.
 5. Persons not having transportation should notify the 6.
-Persons immediately outside of the affected area are not subject to a direct hazard; however, these persons should remain alert to any possible changes in instructions resulting from changes in wind direction or accident conditions.
+Persons immediately outside of the affected area are not subject to a direct hazard; however these persons should remain alert to any possible changes in instructions resulting from changes in wind direction or accident conditions.
 Stay by your radio or TV.
 Persons outside the affected area are also asked not to travel on or near routes being used for evacuation.
-These routes are: NOTE TO COE RRESPONDENTS: has been issued by authority of the Board of County Commissioners. ormation may be obtained from Date/Time of i ssue:
+These routes are: NOTE TO COL RRESPONDENTS: This message has been issued by authority of the Board of County Commissioners ormation may be obtained from Date/Time of i ssue: